Refactor backlog

 - org.hestiastore.index.* (core)

-- org.hestiastore.management.api.* (shared DTOs/contracts)
+- org.hestiastore.monitoring.json.api.* (shared DTOs/contracts)

 - org.hestiastore.console.* (web UI / control plane)